This year’s INmusic Festival will take place from 21st to 23rd June 2021. Read on for more details!

 In contrast to the largely dance- and club-based festivals that take place on the Croatian coast each summer, this one is a great alternative – especially with its eclectic range of big name artists that appear.
-As Croatia’s largest open-air festival and with a pretty and fun lakeside location on the edge of the city, it’s also a highly accessible event and revellers can take advantage of the numerous accommodation options in the city.
+As Croatia’s largest open-air festival and with a pretty and fun lakeside location on the edge of Zagreb, it’s also a highly accessible event and revellers can take advantage of the numerous accommodation options in the city.
 Zagreb is also very easy to reach; there are many flights from the UK and Europe (and even a little further afield) to Croatia’s capital, as well as other transport options – it’s hardly surprising that this event brings in the crowds from all over Europe.

 Here are also some great reviews of and features on INmusic Festival from previous years: